Ashish2701KS/Pro-Solution/README.md

 # Pro-Solution
-A website to host questions and answer them anonymously A simple website made using HTML, CSS, JavaScript and Jquery.
+A website to host questions and answer them anonymously.
+A simple website made using HTML, CSS, JavaScript and Jquery.